Tag Archives: mushrooms

 Virginia pine, Pinus virginiana, on Wednesday with yellow pollen cones clustered near the tips.
 We pulled in and saw these on all of the pines.
 It was a beautiful surprise.
 We were at the farm just the day before and did not notice them!

-On our way to Saint Andrews Forest Farm Tuesday and Wednesday and Friday, we continued to find male pollen specimen to take to the female pawpaw buds in order to set fruit in the old clonal colony.
+On our way to Saint Andrews Forest Farm Tuesday and Wednesday and Friday, we continued to find male pollen from many trees and locations to take to the female pawpaw buds at SAFF in order to set fruit in the old clonal colony.
 We’ve seen many more clusters of trees along Howardsville Rd, creeks and rivers on the way to the farm.
 We are so hopeful they will produce fruit this year with the pollen from different genetic material.
 We have been getting rain regularly so far and have more in the forecast for the next few weeks.
-We hope for the best.
+We just hope for the best.

 Male Asimina triloba buds found along Howardsville Road.